 Back Pay After Obtaining an 80 Percent VA Disability Rating

-Many veterans who successfully obtain an 80 percent VA Disability rating receive backpay when their claim is approved.
-Back pay are the benefits you should have been receiving dating back to your effective date.
+Many veterans who successfully obtain an 80 percent VA Disability rating receive back pay when their claim is approved.
+Retroactive/back pay is the benefit you should have been receiving dating back to your effective date.

 80 Percent VA Disability Rating Denials and Appeals